Chaarulatha

 Chaarulatha (also spelled as Charulatha) is a 2012 Indian horror film made in Kannada and Tamil.
-The film was directed by Pon Kumaran, a former associate to K. Bhagyaraj and K. S. Ravikumar, and features Priyamani in a dual role and Skanda Ashok with Saranya Ponvannan in a supporting role.
+The film was directed by Pon Kumaran, a former associate to K. Bhagyaraj and K. S. Ravikumar, and features Priyamani in a dual role and Skanda Ashok in a male lead with Saranya Ponvannan in a supporting role.
 The film was an adaptation of the Thai horror film Alone.
 Sundar C Babu composed the film's music.
 The film’s story is about conjoined twins.
 Produced by Global One Studios and distributed by Hansraj Saxena's Sax Pictures.

 Charulatha released on 21 September 2012 with dubbed Malayalam and Telugu versions with the same title.
-The film's storyline inspired an unofficial adaptation in Bhool Bhulaiyaa 2 (2022).

 Plot

 The story begins by introducing the conjoined twins Charu and Latha.
 They live in Vizag as one body and soul until Ravi enters their lives.
 Both sisters fall in love with him, but Ravi falls for Charu, causing a rift between her and Latha.

 Eventually, their mother plans to separate their conjoined bodies through surgery.
 However, the surgery tragically results in Latha’s accidental death.
 Mysterious events unfold as Latha begins to haunt Charu.
 As the story progresses, Charu sees her deceased twin playing the violin they once shared, only for the apparition to vanish when Ravi touches Charu.

 Later, at the hospital, Ravi visits the twins' mother, who tries to tell him something but struggles to do so.
 As tensions ease, Ravi returns to the twins' mother, who finally reveals a secret at the graveyard.
 Ravi discovers that it was actually Charu who died, and Latha has been impersonating her.

 Flashbacks reveal that after Ravi confessed his love to Charu before leaving town, Latha, enraged, refused to join Charu on the balcony to bid farewell.
 Later, in a fit of anger, Latha tore up a picture of Charu given by Ravi, worsening their relationship.
 This culminated in a tragic confrontation on the stairs, resulting in Charu's death and the subsequent separation of the twins.

 In a final confrontation, Latha, driven by love and rage, confesses her feelings to Ravi and faces Charu's spirit, which sets their house ablaze.
 Latha refuses to leave until Ravi reciprocates her feelings.
 Upon her mother's pleas, Ravi sacrifices his love for Charu to save Latha and they get out of the house to safety.

 The film concludes with Ravi and Latha placing flowers on Charu's grave, where Ravi feels Charu's spirit smiling upon him as Latha approaches, suggesting her acceptance of their union.